CodeLeom/blog/README.md

+# Note: Don't use some part of this code in a production environment.

+> This code is for my learning about microservice

 ## A React Blog on showcasing how microservice works

 >After cloning this project, cd into each folder and run `npm install`.
 The command will install all the dependencies, and then, run `npm start`, to start each service. `cd` into the `client` folder and run `npm start` to run the App UI where you can interact with the project.